batect/batect.dev/docs/reference/config/containers.md

 - The environment variable `SUPER_SECRET_VALUE` will have the value of the `SECRET_PASSWORD` environment variable on the host.
 (So, for example, if `SECRET_PASSWORD` is `abc123` on the host, then `SUPER_SECRET_VALUE` will have the value `abc123` in the container.)

-  If `SECRET_PASSWORD` is not set on the host, batect will show an error message and not start the task.
+  If `SECRET_PASSWORD` is not set on the host, Batect will show an error message and not start the task.

 - The environment variable `OPTIMISATION_LEVEL` will have the value of the `HOST_OPTIMISATION_LEVEL` environment variable on the host.